Thank you for your interest in the LAC! Below are a few guidelines and tips about visiting an art gallery.

 Yes.
-The side entrance off Talbot St. on the West side of the building has an elevator entrance which connect to each floor.
+The side entrance off Talbot Street on the West side of the building has an elevator entrance which connects to each floor.
 The accessible washroom is located on the main floor by the reception area.

 Can I take photographs?
 What are the copyright policies?

-The LAC does not generally allow photography of any specific work of art in order to protect artists copyright.
-At special event or when visiting the gallery is may be acceptable to take a photograph of the entire gallery or exterior photos of the heritage building.
-It is best practice to ask a staff member or volunteer when you arrive if you are permitted and you have intention to photograph your work work or a family members or would like to take photographs at a special event, to inform us in advance.
+The LAC does not generally allow photography of any specific work of art in order to protect an artist’s copyright.
+At special events or when visiting the gallery it may be acceptable to take a photograph of the entire gallery or exterior photos of the heritage building.
+It is best practice to ask a staff member or volunteer when you arrive if you are permitted, or if you intend to photograph your work work or a family member’s or would like to take photographs at a special event, to inform us in advance.

 Why can’t I touch the art, frames, or sculptures?

 To avoid accidents and damage, it is best to look with our eyes and not our hands.
-This is what we tell your young visitors.
+This is what we tell our young visitors.
 For adults we let them know that our skin and fingertips contain acids which over time will damage artwork, just as sunlight will.
-Some artwork on display is very valuable monetary and some cannot be replaced because the artist is deceased and other works of art, such as local art is very valuable to artists who created that so we ask that you be respectful of the artwork on display and not touch any artwork.
+Some artwork on display is very valuable monetary and some cannot be replaced because the artist is deceased.
+Other works of art, such as local art, is very valuable to artists who create it so we ask that you be respectful of the artwork on display and not touch any artwork.

 How often do you change exhibitions?